 We’re committed to maintaining the highest level of transparency during the coronavirus (COVID-19) crisis.

-Pursuant to Governor Newsom’s Executive Orders N-29-20 and 33-20, meetings of the Board of Directors will be held by teleconference.
+Pursuant to Assembly Bill 361, the Governing Board has made findings to continue holding Board and Committee meetings by teleconference.
 The public may listen to meeting proceedings and provide public comment and comments on agenda items using alternative methods.

 Click here for instructions on how to listen to meetings and provide comments.